-In short, CPUs reside in almost all devices you own, whether it’s a smartwatch, a computer, or a thermostat.
-They are responsible for processing and executing instructions — the brains of your devices.
+CPUs reside in almost all devices you own, whether it’s a smartwatch, a computer, or a thermostat.
+They are responsible for processing and executing instructions and act as the brains of your devices.
 Here we explain how CPUs interact with other parts of your devices and what makes them so integral to the computing process.

-The CPU is the core component of what defines a computing device, but it isn’t the sole component — again, it’s just the brains.
-It’s a chip that sits in a special seat (socket) located on the main circuit board (motherboard or mainboard) inside the device.
-It’s distinctly separate from the memory, which is where it temporarily stores information.
-It’s also separate from the graphics card or graphics chip, which renders all video and 3D graphics displayed on your screen.
+The CPU is the core component that defines a computing device, and while it is of critical importance, the CPU can only function alongside other hardware.
+The silicon chip sits in a special socket located on the main circuit board (motherboard or mainboard) inside the device.
+It is separate from the memory, where information is temporarily stored.
+It is also separate from the graphics card or graphics chip, which renders the video and 3D graphics that are displayed on your screen.

 One of the most common advancements of CPU technology is in making those transistors smaller and smaller.
 That’s resulted in the improvement to CPU speed over the decades, often referred to as Moore’s Law.

 In the context of modern devices, a desktop or laptop has a dedicated CPU that performs many processing functions for the system.
-Mobile devices and some tablets instead utilize a System on Chip (SoC) which is a chip that contains its CPU alongside other components.
-Intel and AMD both offer CPUs with graphics chips and memory stored on them too, meaning they can do more than just standard CPU functions.
+Mobile devices and some tablets instead utilize a System on Chip (SoC) which is a chip that packages the CPU alongside other components.
+Intel and AMD both offer CPUs with graphics chips and memory stored on them, too, meaning they can do more than just standard CPU functions.

 At its core, a CPU takes instructions from a program or application and performs a calculation.
 This process breaks down into three key stages: Fetch, decode, and execute.
 A CPU fetches the instruction from RAM, decodes what the instruction actually is, and then executes the instruction using relevant parts of the CPU.

-The executed instruction, or calculation, can involve basic arithmetic, comparing certain numbers together, or moving them around in memory.
-Since everything in a computing device is represented by numbers, those simple tasks equate to what a CPU does.
-It’s what facilitates everything from starting up Windows, to watching a YouTube video, or calculate compound interest in a spreadsheet.
+The executed instruction, or calculation, can involve basic arithmetic, comparing numbers, performing a function, or moving numbers around in memory.
+Since everything in a computing device is represented by numbers, you can think of the CPU as a calculator that runs incredibly fast.
+The resulting workload might start up Windows, display a YouTube video, or calculate compound interest in a spreadsheet.

-In modern systems, the CPU doesn’t do everything, but it still must feed to specialized hardware the numbers they need to function.
-It needs to tell the graphics card to show an explosion because you clicked on a fuel barrel (whoops), or tell the hard drive to transfer an Office document to the system’s RAM for quicker access.
+In modern systems, the CPU acts like the ringmaster at the circus by feeding data to specialized hardware as it is required.
+For example, the CPU needs to tell the graphics card to show an explosion because you shot a fuel drum or tell the solid-state drive to transfer an Office document to the system’s RAM for quicker access.

 Originally, CPUs had a single processing core.
 Today’s modern CPU consists of multiple cores that allow it to perform multiple instructions at once, effectively cramming several CPUs on a single chip.
-Almost all CPUs sold today are at least dual-core.
-Four cores are currently considered “mainstream,” while there are more expensive chips ranging from six to a massive 32 cores.
+Most CPUs sold today have two or four cores.
+Six cores are considered mainstream, while more expensive chips range from eight to a massive 64 cores.

-Some processors also employ a technology called multithreading.
+Many processors also employ a technology called multithreading.
 Imagine a single physical CPU core that can perform two lines of execution (threads) at once, thereby appearing as two “logical” cores on the operating system end.
-These virtual cores aren’t as powerful as physical cores, but they do share the same resources.
-Overall, they can help improve the CPU’s multitasking performance when running compatible software.
+These virtual cores aren’t as powerful as physical cores because they share the same resources, but overall, they can help improve the CPU’s multitasking performance when running compatible software.

-Clock speed is another number that’s highly advertised with CPUs — the “gigahertz” (GHz) figure quoted on product listings.
-It effectively denotes how many instructions a CPU can handle per second, but that’s not the whole picture regarding performance.
+Clock speed is prominently advertised when you are looking at CPUs.
+This is the “gigahertz” (GHz) figure that effectively denotes how many instructions a CPU can handle per second, but that’s not the whole picture regarding performance.
 Clock speed mostly comes into play when comparing CPUs from the same product family or generation.
-When all else is the same, a faster clock speed means a faster processor, but a 3GHz processor from 2010 isn’t going to be as fast as a 2GHz processor from 2018.
+When all else is the same, a faster clock speed means a faster processor.
+However, a 3GHz processor from 2010 will deliver less work than a 2GHz processor from 2020.

 So, how much should you pay for a CPU?
 We have several guides to give you some suggestions for the best CPUs you can buy.
-For a general outline, however, unless you’re a hardcore gamer or someone looking to edit photos or videos, you don’t need to spend more than $250.
-You can help keep the cost down by avoiding the latest hardware and instead sticking to a recent generation.
+For a general outline, however, unless you’re a hardcore gamer or someone looking to edit videos, you don’t need to spend more than $250.
+You can help keep the cost down by avoiding the latest hardware and instead sticking to a recent generation of CPU.

-For Intel CPUs that means eighth, ninth, or 10th-generation chips.
+For Intel CPUs, that means 8th-, 9th-, or 10th-generation chips.
 You can determine their generation by the product name.
-For instance, the Core i7-6820HK is an older sixth-generation chip while the Core i5-10210U is a newer tenth-generation chip.
+For instance, the Core i7-6820HK is an older 6th-generation chip, while the Core i5-10210U is a newer 10th-generation chip.

-You know the functions of a CPU, you are in a better position to make an educated choice on what you need.
+Now that you understand the role of a CPU, you are in a better position to make an educated choice about your computing hardware.
 Use this guide to learn more about the best chips from AMD and Intel.